Kärcher Upright brush-type vacuum cleaner CV 38/2 Adv

 Upright brush-type vacuum cleaner CV 38/2 Adv

-Powerful, easy-to-use upright brush-type vacuum cleaner CV 38/2 Adv.
-With high area performance, integrated accessories and cable holders and quick-change system for the power cable.
+With a quick-change system for the Glideflex power cable and integrated accessory holder: the easy-to-use, powerful CV 38/2 Adv carpet vacuum for high area performances.

-Whether it is retail trade, in the hotel and gastronomy sector, offices, public buildings or showrooms: Everywhere where large carpeted areas must be cleaned quickly and efficiently, you are well-positioned with our upright brush-type vacuum cleaner CV 38/2 Adv with extra-large working width.
-Its low weight and the ergonomic handle ensure comfortable handling and long, fatigue-free working times.
-Accessories integrated directly on the machine extend the possible applications with the fast and efficient cleaning of edges or narrow alcoves, whereas an optical brush adjustment aid allows precise adjustment of the brush to the height of the carpet fibre.
-A patented removal system makes possible almost dust-free replacement of the extremely tear-resistant fleece filter bags.
-Other time-saving equipment features, such as the tool-free brush replacement or the quick-change system for the high-flex power cable of the CV 38/2 Adv that can be used during servicing without any prior knowledge, round off the clever machine concept.
+Ergonomic, powerful and high-quality equipment: our CV 38/2 Adv carpet vacuum with flexible and hard-wearing Glideflex power cable, extra-large working width and excellent suction power impress wherever large carpeted areas need to be cleaned quickly and efficiently.
+Whether it is the retail sector, hospitality and catering industry, offices, public buildings or exhibition spaces – the low weight and the ergonomic handle with integrated ON/OFF switch ensure comfortable handling and fatigue-free work at all times.
+Accessories integrated directly on the device expand the fields of application with the quick and efficient cleaning of edges or narrow niches, whereas a visual brush adjustment aid allows precise adjustment of the brush to the height of the carpet pile.
+The patented removal system enables virtually dust-free replacement of the extremely tear-resistant fleece filter bags.
+Other time- and cost-saving equipment features such as the power cable quick-change system or the option to replace the brush without tools round off the clever device concept.

 Features and benefits